mrevalski/hst_wfc3_psf_modeling/README.md

 The second decision is for the user to select whether to create a PSF model of the entire image, or create independent PSF models of the inner and outer portions of their science image.
 This is useful for mosaics with a longer effective exposure time in the center and a shorter exposure time near the edges.

 Please send questions, comments, and suggestions to [Mitchell Revalski](https://www.mitchellrevalski.com).
 Thank you, and have a nice day!

+Mitchell Revalski gratefully acknowledges Marc Rafelski and Laura Prichard for helping to improve this code.